-WHAT LAW GIVES AUTHORITY TO A MEDICAL EXAMINER TO ORDER AN AUTOPSY?
+WHAT LAW GIVES AUTHORITY TO A MEDICAL EXAMINER TO ORDER A POSTMORTEM EXAM?

 The Michigan County Medical Examiner Law, Act 181, P.A.
 1953, and the Michigan Public